Eclypses/eclypses-aws-mte-relay-client-ios/README.md

     }
 ```

-- If you have request headers that you wish to conceal, create a String array with the names of the header's as the elements in the array.
+- If you have request headers that you wish to conceal, create a String array with the header names as the elements in the array.
 Content-Type will always be encrypted if it exists.
-The encrypted header values will be decrypted before being sent on the the original destination Server.
+The encrypted headers will be decrypted before being sent on the the original destination Server.

 ``` swift
 let headersToEncrypt = ["Content-Type", "Auth", "<any_other_header_name>"]